Fremantle Stuff > Fremantle Park

 Fremantle Park was established in 1879 for the use of the people of Fremantle.

-Fremantle Park is now bordered by Ellen, Parry and Ord Streets, tho the reserve originally extended all the way up to East Street, and included what are now the Arts Centre and John Curtin school.
-Department of Defence requisitioned some of it, and then so did the Education Department.
-The Council's Leisure Centre (swimming pools) occupies a section of it.
+Fremantle Park is now bordered by Ellen, Parry and (relatively new) Ord Streets, but the original 45 acre reserve originally extended all the way up to East Street, and included what is now John Curtin school.
+Department of Defence requisitioned some of it, and then the Education Department took it over.

-It is now expected that construction may not commence until late 2018, with the opening expected in October 2019.
-The new two-storey building will occupy what is now the bowling green immediately to the Ellen St side of the present Bowling Club building (the Samson Pavilion), with the main entrance from Ellen St.
+It is expected that the new clubhouse will be constructed in 2019 - tho I'm predicting a 2020 opening.
+The new two-storey building will occupy what is now the bowling green immediately to the Ellen St side of the present Bowling Club building, with the main entrance from Ellen St.